vargovargo/LivableCities/personnel.md

 > Teresa has been in contact with Tracey about the upcoming January 12 transportation meeting.
 She will likely be a key player from engineering on the initiative.

 + [Paul Wilson](https://directory.engr.wisc.edu/ep/faculty/wilson_paul) - [Advanced Computing Infrastructure](http://aci.wisc.edu/)
 >Jason spoke informally with Paul about Livable Cities in early September 2014.
-Tracey has also talked to Paul about working with ACI (Advance Computing Infrastructre).
+Tracey has also talked to Paul about working with ACI (Advance Computing Infrastructure).

 + [Greg Nemet](http://www.lafollette.wisc.edu/faculty-staff/faculty/gregory-f-nemet) - [La Follette](http://www.lafollette.wisc.edu/index.php)
 >Jason and Tracey have both spoken to Greg about Livable Cities.
 His work on energy will be directly relatable.
 He doesn't lead LaFollette workshops, as we previously thought.